 Glengyle was originally founded in 1872 but ceased operation in 1925 when a great slump in the town’s whisky industry saw most of the distilleries collapse.
 Where once more than 30 distilleries were in operation, only Springbank and Glen Scotia remained by 1935.

-Most of the closed distilleries are unfamiliar to today’s whisky drinkers… Ardlussa, Argyll, Ballegreggan, Benmore, Burnside, Caledonian, Campbeltown, Dalaruan, Dalintober, Glen Nevis, Glenside, Kinloch, Kintyre, Lochhead, Lochruan, Meadowburn and Riechlachan.
-However, a few carry some significance, like Hazelburn and Longrow for example, both now single malts produced at Springbank.
-Then there’s Glengyle…
+The names of Campbeltown’s lost distilleries will be unfamiliar to most modern drinkers: Ardlussa, Argyll, Ballegreggan, Benmore, Burnside, Caledonian, Campbeltown, Dalaruan, Dalintober, Glen Nevis, Glenside, Kinloch, Kintyre, Lochhead, Lochruan, Meadowburn and Riechlachan.
+However, a couple of them remain relevant today, like Hazelburn and Longrow, both of which are now brands produced at Springbank.

-Glengyle lay dormant for decades until it was bought over in 2000 by J & A Mitchell, owners of Springbank.
-Springbank Distillery has been owned by the same family since it’s birth in 1828 and the current chairman, Hedley G. Wright, is the great, great grandson of founder, Archibald Mitchell.
-What’s more, Hedley is also the great, great nephew of William Mitchell, the man who originally created Glengyle Distillery.
-That means there’s been a family link between the two distilleries right from the start.
-Glengyle was refurbished, refitted and made ready to produce malt whisky in 2004 – 79 years after the last spirit was produced there.
+Glengyle lay dormant for decades until it was bought in 2000 by J & A Mitchell, of Springbank.
+Springbank has been under family ownership since its foundation and current chairman, Mr Hedley G. Wright, is the great-great-grandson of distillery founder Archibald Mitchell.
+Archibald’s nephew William established Glengyle, adding additional relevance to the project.
+Following the purchase, Glengyle was refurbished and fitted with repurposed equipment.
+The new stills began to produce whisky in 2004, some 79 years since the last spirit was produced.

 J & A Mitchell deserve credit for the way they have revived Glengyle.
 Without the third distillery in production in the town, there was a chance that Campbeltown could lose its designation as a whisky region in its own right.
 That would have been a sad end for this once great Whisky City.